Our 6-Step Grant Process

 Step 1 – Annual Partners Meeting

-The 2017 Annual Partners’ Meeting will be held on Wednesday, July 26 at 3 pm at the City of Leesburg Library on Main Street.
+The 2018 Annual Partners’ Meeting is scheduled for Wednesday, July 25, 2018 at 4pm.
+The meeting place is Frontier Church: 2508 Westside Drive, Leesburg FL 34748.
 This meeting is mandatory for non-profit organizations wishing to apply for program funding.

 Step 4 – Committee Review